TLINDEN/jaildk/.woodpecker/README.md

 So, this is my setup:

 I deployed a freebsd VM on Hetzner Cloud: `ci-agent.daemon.de`.
-It runs the `woodpecker-agent` build for freebsd.
-The agent runs as rool directly on the host.
+It runs the `woodpecker-agent` built for freebsd.
+The agent runs as root directly on the host.
 This is a security risk and the reason why we use a VM.